 Student Loan Statistics for 2022

 Did you know that students worry as much about their grades as they do about college costs and affordability?
 Thousands of students take out student loans every year to help cover education costs.
-In fact, nearly one-third of people under age 30 have student loan debt.
+In fact, nearly 35% of adults under 30 have student loan debt.
 From federal and private loans to scholarships and work-study, there are a number of funding options available to help families pay for college.

 Let’s take a closer look at key student loan statistics and how undergrads, grads, and parents are covering the cost of college.